 Bates Motel (2013- ) – Asian man incompetent and enforces stereotype.

 Elementary (2012- ) – Show about WMAF that features Asian male criminals (source).

 Sherlock (2010- )

 “The Blind Banker” is probably the worst offender.
-It portrays Asian men as being misogynistic, cruel, inhumane, of small stature, having “small feet,” weak, unfair, corrupt, servile, tourists, alien, having accents, emotionally sterile, willing to kill family, easily influenced, and, as usual, being violence fodder.
+It portrays Asian men as being misogynistic, cruel, inhumane, of small stature, having “small feet,” weak, unfair, corrupt, servile, tourists, alien, having accents, emotionally sterile, easily brainwashed and, as usual, being violence fodder.
 They even have an Asian man kill his sister.
 The sister is someone we’re supposed to identify with since the first parts of the episode fixate on her.
 They also have a fixation with the Asian-male eye (which is the case throughout the show).
 The Asian henchman are also lead by an Asian woman, since an Asian-male leader is unfathomable (see other examples, such as the show Z-Nation or the game Watch Dogs 2.

-In “The Hounds of Baskerville,” a hapa male is nothing but gullible (such an unoriginal anti-Asian-male trope), while in “Many Happy Returns,” Asians are just mystical monks and Indian men get the credit for a white man’s work (lol!).
+In “The Hounds of Baskerville,” a hapa male is nothing but gullible (such an unoriginal anti-Asian-male trope), while in “Many Happy Returns,” Asians are just mystical monks.
 Additionally, in “The Empty Hearse,” Asian men are portrayed as conventionally unattractive criminals/”rats.”

 Criminal Minds (2005- )